MicrosoftDocs/VBA-Docs/api/PowerPoint.Selection.md

 ActiveWindow.Selection.TextRange.Cut
 ```

-The following example duplicates all the slides in the selection (if you're in slide view, this duplicates the current slide).
+The following example duplicates all the slides in the selection (if you are in slide view, this duplicates the current slide).